DHTMLX/gantt-docs/data/desktop/css_overview.md

 https://prnt.sc/12hdvjp

 Resource diagram has the same elements as the main timeline.
-By default, all selectors that target the main timeline will target the resource timeline as well, unless you use the layout cell class (.timeline_cell, .resourceTimeline_cell) in your selectors.
+By default, all selectors that target the main timeline will target the resource timeline as well, unless you use the layout cell class (**.timeline_cell**, **.resourceTimeline_cell**) in your selectors.

 You can target the resource diagram with the following selector: **.resourceTimeline_cell**.